 CUSTOM BIKE TOUR: Piedmont

-Bike in the wine country of Barolo, Asti & Gavi
+A bike tour in Barolo, Asti & Gavi wine country

 Bike three subregions of Piedmont rolled into one tour: the Langhe hills, home to Barolo; Asti, of Asti Spumante fame; and the white-wine region of Gavi